 In 2002, the University adopted an honor pledge.
 The honor pledge is a reminder that University of Maryland students carry primary responsibility for academic integrity because the value of their degrees depends on it.
 On every examination, paper or other academic exercise not specifically exempted by the instructor, the student shall write by hand and sign the honor pledge.
 Signing the honor pledge affirms a sense of pride and integrity of students' work.
 The honor pledge states:

 "I pledge on my honor that I have not given or received any unauthorized assistance on this assignment/examination."

 Faculty are urged to emphasize the importance of academic honesty and of the honor pledge as its symbol.
 Failure to sign the honor pledge is not a violation of the Code of Academic Integrity (Code), but neither is it a defense in case of violation of the Code.
 Students who do not sign the honor pledge will be given the opportunity to do so.
 Refusal to sign the honor pledge must be explained to the instructor.
 Signing or non-signing of the honor pledge will not be considered in grading or disciplinary procedures.
 Material submitted electronically should contain the honor pledge; submission implies signing the honor pledge.

 For more information regarding the Code of Academic Integrity, the honor pledge, or the Student Honor Council please refer to www.studentconduct.umd.edu or contact the Office of Student Conduct at 301-314-8204.

 A complete list of conduct considered prohibited as well procedures for resolving allegations of misconduct may be found in the Code of Student Conduct at www.president.umd.edu/policies or through the Office of Student Conduct website at www.studentconduct.umd.edu.

-The following is general notice of what constitutes prohibited conduct by individual students and/or student groups/organizations and are subject to disciplinary action:
+The following are some examples of what constitutes prohibited conduct by individual students and/or student groups/organizations and are subject to disciplinary action:

 - Causing physical harm or apprehension of harm